|

-innovative educator with over 30 years experience in a variety of roles
+over 40 years experience in a variety of roles

 creating personalised approaches to learning and teaching, which is apparent